 How Long Does A Tinnitus Spike Last?

-For this particular member of my coaching group, what worked for them is to stand up and take a five-minute break from what they were doing, whatever they were trying to concentrate on.
-They would take a walk, go outside, and focus on their breathing as they walked, taking deep breaths.
-Then they would come back to work with that new sense of focus.
-For them, that is how they were able to manage their tinnitus spikes.
-They also used their hearing aids to play some soothing sounds, so that even though the tinnitus was louder when they were at their desk, they could still get their job and their work done for the day.
+This particular individual found that standing up and taking a five-minute break would help with renewing their focus.
+They would take a walk outside and focus on their breathing, taking deep breaths through the belly.
+This is how they were able to best manage their tinnitus spikes.
+They also used their hearing aids to play soothing sounds, so that even though the tinnitus was louder when working, they could still maintain focus and get their work done for the day.

 Tinnitus Getting Worse Suddenly?
 What To Do

-Now let’s talk about how to manage a tinnitus spike.
-A tinnitus “spike” implies that you go from a baseline to a high peak, and then back to a baseline.
-So remember that you’re on this ride, and it will end.
-To some degree, you have to surrender, release that kind of sharp desire for control over it and just ride out the spike as much as possible.
-The key here is to ground the nervous system.
-The auditory nervous system, where the tinnitus is created, is influenced by neighboring areas of our nervous system, especially the emotional brain related to stress and anxiety.
-They get signals.
-They’re communicating with the nervous system in our physical body.
-When I’m taking shallow breaths and my shoulders are tight and my body’s cringed up, it gives my brain and the nervous system in my head this message that I’m on high alert, I’m in fight or flight mode.
-I am not comfortable and I’m afraid.
-By controlling your body, you’re sending the message to your mind that you feel safe, you feel calm, you feel grounded.
-Those are the kind of messages that we want to be reinforcing for ourselves.
+A tinnitus “spike” implies going from a baseline to a peak and ultimately returning back to a baseline.
+Thus, it’s useful to remember that these spikes are temporary and that they will end.
+To some degree, it is useful to surrender and release any desire for control and instead ride out the spike as much as possible.
+Another key tip is to ground the nervous system.
+The auditory nervous system—where the tinnitus originates—is influenced by neighboring areas of the nervous system, especially the emotional parts of the brain that process stress and anxiety.
+For example, when I’m taking shallow breaths and tightening my shoulders, my body sends the message to my nervous system that I’m uncomfortable and afraid.
+Thus, by controlling your body you can send the message to your mind that you feel safe, calm, and grounded, and in the process help manage any tinnitus spikes.

 What To Do When Your Tinnitus Gets Worse